LappleApple/awesome-leading-and-managing/Abilities-Qualities-Values.md

 ### Self-Awareness
 - [The 5 Ways to Improve Your Self-Awareness as a Leader](https://blog.knowyourcompany.com/the-5-ways-to-improve-your-self-awareness-as-a-leader-2f1464e5b00) - by Claire Lew.
 Takeaway: Assume positive intent, hold up a mirror to yourself and your decisions, remember that it’s not all about you, ask your team the tough questions and find an accountability partner like a coach.

+- [Get out of Your Head: How to Quiet your Thoughts](https://medium.com/swlh/get-out-of-your-head-how-to-quiet-your-thoughts-1e239199dff9#---0-86%20\|) - by Aytekin Tank.
+Takeaway: Simple techniques on how to calm your mind and focus.

 - [The Problem of Virtuous Leadership](https://www.strategy-business.com/article/The-Problem-of-Virtuous-Leadership) -by Art Kleiner.
 Takeaway: a perspective on leadership by Adam Smith scholar Ryan Patrick Hanley.